enkidevs/curriculum/linux/user-and-file-management/bash-environment/using-the-terminal.md

 With `echo`, any string that you pass as an argument will be printed in the shell.

 > 💡 Although quotation marks (`"`) are optional, it's recommended to use them.
-If you omit them, Linux might misunderstand your command.
+If you omit them, the shell might misunderstand your command.

 ---
 ## Practice